 These dogs were originally raised for hunting and their intellect and powerful build soon gained them work as guard dogs and watch dogs.

 These hounds were formerly known as the African Lion Hound, since they were once used to corner and hold lines at bay until hunters could arrive to dispatch them.

 With tenacity and determination enough to corner a lion, you know these dogs have the chops to protect you and your family!

-Ridgebacks are known for their intense loyalty and equally intense focus, particularly on whatever has piqued their interest by sight, scent or sound. specialized training with an emphasis on attentiveness and obedience is a must with Ridgebacks since they are heavily inclined to follow their own interests.
+Ridgebacks are known for their loyalty and focus, particularly on whatever has piqued their interest by sight, scent or sound.
+Specialized training with an emphasis on attentiveness and obedience is a must with Ridgebacks since they are heavily inclined to follow their own interests.

 Aside from those quirks, these dogs are highly athletic and need plenty of physical and mental exercise. at the bare minimum 30 minutes to an hour a day of stimulation will keep your Ridgeback happy and healthy.

 In keeping with their hunting stock lineage, these dogs are apt to chase anything that moves. they may not do well with small children and certainly won’t do well with small animals, domestic or wild.